The Man With a Mission to End Washington's Spending Addiction (The Epoch Times)

 Addressing the most significant challenge facing our nation in the 21st century

-The Epoch Times published an article about House Budget Committee Chair Jody Arrington (R-TX) and his leadership on stabilizing the US debt before it triggers a severe fiscal crisis.
+The Epoch Times published an article about House Budget Committee Chair Jodey Arrington (R-TX) and his leadership on stabilizing the US debt before it triggers a severe fiscal crisis.
 I recommend the entire article, which also cites my work on establishing a fiscal commission with real teeth.
 See key excerpts below:

 On passing the buck vs seeing eye-to-eye: